We are pleased to have the following speakers present at this year’s seminar and symposium:

 Master of Information Student, Dalhousie University

-I am a Master of Information candidate at Dalhousie University’s School of Information Management.
-My background in History informs my current research which seeks to bridge disciplinary divides.
-My research interests include Archives, Bibliometrics, the Digital Humanities, and the processes of learning and teaching in higher education.
+Maddie Hare is a Master of Information candidate at Dalhousie University’s School of Information Management.
+Her background in History informs her current research which seeks to bridge disciplinary divides.
+Hare’s research interests include Archives, Bibliometrics, the Digital Humanities, and the processes of learning and teaching in higher education.

 Shawnne McMillion-Jackson (she/her/hers)